How Much Do Bookkeeping Services Cost in 2025-2026?

 Is hourly bookkeeping cheaper?

-It may seem cheaper initially, but costs increase as workload grows.
+Hourly bookkeeping may appear cheaper initially, but costs often increase as businesses grow or transaction volume rises.